jetstream-cloud/js2docs/docs/index.md

 Please visit <a href="https://jetstream.status.io/" target=_blank>https://jetstream.status.io/</a> for detailed system status information and planned maintenance announcements.
 Also see, [Jetstream2 system status and information](overview/status.md) for additional information on our [outages and maintenance mailing list](overview/status.md#mailing-list-for-outages-and-maintenance) and [community chat](overview/status.md#community-chat).

 ---

+!!! note "Accessing Jetstream2"

+    **Access to Jetstream2 is available solely through Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) allocations.
+You must be on a valid allocation or the PI of a valid allocation to have access to Jetstream2.**

+---
 ###New users may wish to review:###